 - Avoid using services that require a persistent connection from Lambda code.
 You need to open and close a connection properly, and in Lambda there is no good way to implement it.

 - Pay great attention to details when reading through documentation.
-For example, you may assume AWS Lambda scales unlimited and performs fast in all cases.
+For example, you may assume AWS Lambda can scale without limit and perform quickly in all cases.
 However, there are always some limitations.
 Effectively, there is no SLA for AWS Lambda startup time for now.

 - For low latency systems, do performance testing as early as possible.
 It helped us reveal the performance and scalability problem before it was unmanageable.